 What Kills Maggots Instantly?

-Sprinkle a generous amount of diatomaceous earth onto the maggots and wait until they die.
-Then, dispose of the dead maggots and rinse the space using bleach or liquid dish soap properly.
-As DE is an abrasive, it kills fly larvae by cutting their soft bodies on contact.
+Sprinkle a generous amount of diatomaceous earth onto the fly larvae and wait until they die.
+Then, dispose of their corpses and rinse the space using bleach or liquid dish soap.
+As DE is an abrasive, it kills maggots by cutting their soft bodies on contact.

 6. Predatory Beetles

-Tips to Prevent Maggots and Flies
+How to Prevent Maggots and Flies?

 - Keep your food and supplies in airtight sealed containers.